-Spain From 25 October, Spain reintroduced the 'state of alert' and a nationwide curfew from 11pm to 6am, leaving some flexibility to the regions to adjust the start and end times by one hour each side.
+From 25 October, Spain reintroduced the 'state of alert' and a nationwide curfew from 11pm to 6am, leaving some flexibility to the regions to adjust the start and end times by one hour each side.
 The Health Ministry has identified four levels of alert for the regions based on a series of indicators related to COVID-19 infection rates.
-As of 14 April, out of the 19 regions, four have an 'extreme' risk level, including the two most populated regions of Catalonia and Madrid.
-This is up from three the previous week.
-Another six have a 'high' risk level (from three).
-Pressures on the hospital system has eased ease: ICU occupancy rate of COVID-19 patients are down to about 22%, from over 40% a month ago, across the country, but still around 40% in the Madrid region and Catalonia and has been on the rise recently.
+As of 28 April, out of the 19 regions, four have an 'extreme' risk level, including the two most populated regions of Catalonia and Madrid (stable from the previous week).
+Another six have a 'high' risk level.
+Pressures on the hospital system have started to creek up again, with ICU occupancy rates from COVID-19 patients up to 23% across the country (and 44% in the Madrid regions and 38% in Catalonia) even if they remain lower than during the third wave earlier in the year, when it reached 40%.

 Many regions tightened restrictions in January due to rising infection rates.
 For example, the Madrid region brought forward the start of the curfew to 10pm (after having initially delayed it to midnight) and restaurants had to shut at 9pm; in Andalusia, shops and restaurants had to shut at 6pm and the city of Seville will be confined, while the Basque Region also closed the borders of all its municipalities.
 With the peak of the third wave behind, some restrictions were starting to be lifted in March.
 For example, in Andalusia since 5 March, shops and restaurants can remain open until 9.30pm, the Madrid region delayed again the start of the curfew to 11pm and restaurants are allowed to remain open until then, even though the use of the mask is obligatory indoors and outdoors.
 Catalonia is now allowing shops to stay open on the weekend and bars and restaurant until 5pm.
-However, in light of fears of rising infections over the long Easter break (which in some regions in Spain spans over two weeks), the committee comprising all regions agreed to some additional restrictions to be introduced between 26 March until 9 April, such as: social gatherings limited to six people outdoors and four indoors, and private gatherings indoors, unless they are from the same household.
-Curfew is from 11pm to 6am with the possibility for regions to bring it forwards to 10pm.
+However, in light of fears of rising infections over the long Easter break (which in some regions in Spain spans over two weeks), additional restrictions were introduced between 26 March until 9 April: social gatherings limited to six people outdoors and four indoors, and private gatherings indoors, unless they are from the same household.
+Curfew remains from 11pm to 6am with the possibility for regions to bring it forwards to 10pm.